 I’m passionate about promoting positive mental health and wellbeing and acknowledge that everyone's experience of mental health is unique and individual, therefore finding a private therapist who you feel comfortable with can be tricky, so please feel free to have a read of what I offer in detail below and do get in touch if you have any questions or enquiries.

-Background: I have worked in a variety of mental health organisations over the years; as a psychotherapist for Bradford District Care Trust, mental health advisor for Northpoint Wellbeing, as a counsellor for BARCA Leeds and as a counsellor for Pathways Domestic Violence Service.
+Background: I have worked in a variety of mental health organisations over the years; as a Psychotherapist for Bradford District Care Trust, Mental Health Practitioner for Northpoint Wellbeing, as a Counsellor for BARCA Leeds and as a Counsellor for Pathways Domestic Violence Service.

 My Counselling style: Integrative and relational